-VESSEL CAPACITY AND TRADE FORECASTS
+VESSEL CAPACITY AND TRADE FORCASTS

 - Transpacific vessel capacity deployed in September, 2010, is 27 percent higher than in January, 2010, and 15 percent higher when compared to September of 2009.
 This has mitigated some of the most severe problems encountered by shippers earlier this year. - Import volumes have remained relatively strong through early October.
-Following the Chinese

-National Day holidays in early October, the picture of import trade volume is unclear.
-Although there are reports of declining spot rates in certain China to West Coast trades, future import demand is difficult to predict.
+Following the Chinese National Day holidays in early October, the picture of import trade volume is unclear.
+Although there are reports of declining spot rates in certain China to West Coast trades, future import demand is difficult to predict. - The peak season for many U.S. agricultural exports comes during the winter when the import trade decreases.
+Many agricultural exporters are concerned that the problems of vessel space and equipment shortages that plagued them earlier this year will return later this fall and early winter.